 The researchers compared the values for FFAs, insulin, and glucose throughout the 2-day test.
 After they did that, they came to the discovery that skipping breakfast caused higher blood glucose levels after dinner and also lunch.

 The concentration of FFAs in regards to skipping breakfast stayed elevated until lunch.
-That indicates that the fatty acids from storage fat got released to meet the energy needs in a time of fasting.
+That indicates that the fatty acids from storage fat got released to meet the energy needs time of fasting.

 What is interesting is the fact that the insulin levels were lower on the day when they consumed breakfast after each meal.